 All these 1-damage pings may seem low, but they can quickly snowball out of control when you have multiple on the board, allowing for entirely unexpected wins dealing large amounts of damage in a single turn.
 Because many of our combos can be set up during your opponent’s end step, you should wait as long as you can.

-Either load the graveyard with your Familiars or cast Collected Company.
+Either load the graveyard with your Familiars or cast Korvold, Fae-Cursed King.
 Your opponent may end up in a position where they can’t do anything about you getting everything set up at once.
-This is especially the case since sweepers can rarely be cast at instant speed.

 Alongside all these strategies, you want to attack with your creatures whenever possible.
 Thanks to our combo cards, we tend to keep the enemy board clear of creatures with various damage effects and forced sacrifices.

-- Have a sacrifice combo, for example Cauldron Familiar plus a Witch’s Oven;
+- Have a sacrifice combo, like Cauldron Familiar plus Witch’s Oven.

 The sideboard has a mix of common options.
 We have Klothys, God of Destiny to deal with graveyard decks that run things like titans or graveyard recursion.
 Reclamation Sage is our targeted artifact and enchantment removal.
 This card is useful against colorless decks or decks that use The Great Henge.